Postgraduation Modular “Blue Economy Sustainable and Regenerative”

 Overview

-The Postgraduation Blue Economy Sustainable and Regenerative offers vast opportunities for investment, innovation, technology integration, and the development of fulfilling professional careers, across both traditional and emerging economic sectors.
+The sustainable and regenerative blue economy offers vast opportunities for investment, innovation, technology integration, and the development of rewarding professional careers.

 The blue economy encompasses all aquatic spaces, including the ocean, seas, coasts, lakes, rivers, and groundwater.
 It includes a wide range of economic activities related to aquatic environments, such as fishing, aquaculture, blue tourism, ports and maritime transport, shipbuilding and repair, ocean renewable energy, blue biotechnology, marine robotics, education and research, among others.

-However, the sector also faces global challenges, linked to the triple planetary crisis — climate change, biodiversity loss, and pollution — which call for innovation and entrepreneurship, driven by empowered leaders capable of managing large-scale, complex, and cross-sectoral projects.
+It also faces global challenges, associated with the triple planetary crisis—climate change, biodiversity loss, and pollution—which call for innovation and entrepreneurship, driven by leaders equipped to manage large-scale, cross-sectoral, and complex projects.

 * UNCTAD (2025)